INSTALLING A SUBWAY TILE KITCHEN BACKSPLASH

 These iPhone pictures are not doing the distance much justice, but they give you a feeling of where we started.
 And when it comes to adding a backsplash, you can set it directly over the drywall (even if it’s painted!)
 And utilize ready-mixed grout and adhesive to make it easier.
 So let’s break down how we got it done.

 PREPARING YOUR WALL FOR TILE

-Considering that a kitchen backsplash is not a thick super-wet tile situation (like a shower wall or toilet floor) you can apply the tile straight to your painted drywall without needing to tear down anything and put in cement board.
+Considering that a kitchen backsplash is not a thick super-wet tile situation (like a shower wall or toilet floor) you can apply the tile straight to your painted drywall without needing to tear down anything and put it in a cement board.
 All it requires is just roughing up your paint job with a high-grit sanding block or sandpaper (we used 80-grit).
-Who’s TWO tags sticking out of their hat , let alone for an entire series of photos plus a video??
+Who’re TWO tags sticking out of their hat, let alone for an entire series of photos plus a video??
 I would encourage you to stop your eyes, but you’d miss all of the relevant visuals in this post — so only avoid staring straight in the hat if you can help it.

 PLANNING YOUR TILE SHEET PLACEMENT

 Once our sanding was done, we began planning the positioning of our routine.
 Instead of a standard 3 x 6″ subway tile, the three of us chose this smaller 2 x 4″ tile which arrived in a sheet that proved to be a much better scale for the distance (if you are not near a Lowe’s, Wayfair’s got the same appearance for nearly half the price).
 We also picked up some white bullnose tile for the ends that would not terminate into a wall.
 Putting everything out ahead helped us ensure we weren’t leaving slivers on each end, and that the pattern could seem based on the wall.
 I will show you in a minute how this all turned out.